rust-embedded/discovery/f3discovery/src/05-led-roulette/flash-it.md

 ## Flash the device

 Assuming you have GDB running, if not start it as suggested in the previous section.

+> **NOTE** The `-x ../openocd.gdb` arguments to `gdb` is already setup
+> to flash the device, so explicitly flashing the project code to the
+> device is normally handled with a simple `cargo run`.
+We'll cover
+> the openocd configuration script in the next section.

 Now use the `load` command in `gdb` to actually flash the program into the device:
 ```